 Name Description Is Mounted (Optional) Indicates whether the given monitored instance is in a mounted stand-by mode (data-guard); the possible values are True or False .
 Leaving this field empty indicates a False value.
-Credential Name (Optional) When using this property, the 'OS User Name', 'OS Password', 'Private Key File Path' and 'Passphrase' properties will be ignored.
 Group Names (Optional) The database group names you want to add the monitored instance to; Multiple group name should separate with ";".
 For example: groupA;groupB;groupC When the group already exists, then the monitored instance will be attached to the existing group.
 When the group does not exist, then new group will be created under the default group "Database Groups".